pocketpy/pocketpy/docs/index.md

 # Welcome to pocketpy

-pkpy is a lightweight(~15K LOC) Python interpreter for game scripting, built on C++17 with STL.
+pkpy is a lightweight(~15K LOC) Python 3.x interpreter for game scripting, written in C11.

 It aims to be an alternative to lua for game scripting, with elegant syntax, powerful features and competitive performance. pkpy is extremely easy to embed via a single header file `pocketpy.h`, without external dependencies.

-> **Caution**: pocketpy should not be your first C++ project.
-Please learn C++ programming, compiling, linking, and debugging before working with pocketpy.
-There are many resources for this on the net.

 ## What it looks like